 To purchase a data plan, dial *131 (call button) and follow the text instructions transmitted back to your phone.

 The data coverage isn't perfect; about 20 percent of the time, the phone could not log onto the Web despite a uniformly strong signal around the island.
-In fairness, I'd just wait a few minutes and try again, and it usually got on afterward.
+In fairness, We'd just wait a few minutes and try again, and it usually got on afterward.

 Free YourSingapore Guide

 The free YourSingapore Guide app (available only to Android and iPhone users) is perhaps the best thing about the Tourist Prepaid Card.
 Without using up your data plan, you can log on to the Guide and get information on tourist attractions in Singapore.

 The app doesn't only provide information on places to visit around the island, it also offers transport information - route suggestions, maps, and travel fare estimates, all to help you get to where you want to go.
 The app even lets you call a taxi to your location.

 The app also works in conjunction with the Singapore Tourism Board's official website, which permits visitors to customize their journey even before flying into Changi.
 As Sophia Ng, STB's Executive Director for Brand & Marketing, explains, "Visitors can begin their Singapore journey by designing their itinerary on the YourSingapore website, before arrival in Singapore, and make use of the myriad services found on the YourSingapore Guide app once they arrive."